 What is the best time to visit Boulders Beach?

-You can see penguins all-year-round at Boulders Beach.
-Apparently, they’re much more out at sea to feed in September and October, but we where there beginning of September and still got to see plenty of them.
+You can see penguins all year round at Boulders Beach.
+Apparently, they're much more out at sea to feed in September and October, but we were there beginning of September and still got to see plenty of them.